-- Invest in and manage in the region's multimodal transportation system to improve freight and goods movement within and beyond the region. - Upgrade existing facilities (sidewalks, crosswalks, bus stops and shelters) to improve transit access for older adults and mobility-limited populations. - Fund first- and final mile bicycle and pedestrian facilities and connections to transit such as sidewalks, bicycle facilities, bike-sharing, wayfinding, bicycle parking, shelters and car-sharing at transit stations. - Continue to allocate resources to support corridor planning efforts, infrastructure improvements and other efforts to spur further public/private investment. - Provide funding, tools, informational forums, and resources to jurisdictions, transportation management associations/organizations, nonprofits, and other travel demand management stakeholders to increase travel demand management awareness and use. - Maintain and enhance airport capacity throughout the region. - Improve transportation linkages to major destinations, markets and attractions beyond the region. - Connect populations in need of transportation service to new and improved services. - Develop transportation service options to address mobility needs of older adults and mobility-limited residents.

-- Provide first- and final-mile bicycle and pedestrian facilities and connections to transit such as sidewalks, bicycle facilities, bike-sharing, wayfinding, bicycle parking and shelters and car-sharing at transit stations. - Implement off-street sidewalks and multi-use paths that are comfortable for a wide array of users by providing separation from traffic. - Conduct local activities to inform and promote the use of travel demand management strategies and services by transportation management associations/organizations and local travel demand management providers. - Promote educational and promotional events to encourage bicycling and walking, such as Safe Routes to School. - Reserve adequate rights-of-way in developing and redeveloping areas, as feasible, for pedestrian, bicycle, transit and roadway facilities. - Expand mobility options within urban centers and other locally defined activity centers. - Implement transportation improvements that enhance transit-oriented development opportunities.
+Voluntary Options Available to Regional Organizations Voluntary Options Available to Local Organizations Invest in and manage in the region's multimodal transportation system to improve freight and goods movement within and beyond the region.
+Upgrade existing facilities (sidewalks, crosswalks, bus stops and shelters) to improve transit access for older adults and mobility-limited populations.
+Fund first- and final mile bicycle and pedestrian facilities and connections to transit such as sidewalks, bicycle facilities, bike-sharing, wayfinding, bicycle parking, shelters and car-sharing at transit stations.
+Continue to allocate resources to support corridor planning efforts, infrastructure improvements and other efforts to spur further public/private investment.
+Provide funding, tools, informational forums, and resources to jurisdictions, transportation management associations/organizations, nonprofits, and other travel demand management awareness and use.
+Maintain and enhance airport capacity throughout the region.
+Improve transportation linkages to major destinations, markets and attractions beyond the region.
+Develop transportation service options to address mobility needs of older adults and mobility-limited residents.
+Provide first- and final-mile bicycle and pedestrian facilities and connections to transit such as sidewalks, bicycle facilities, bike-sharing, wayfinding, bicycle parking and shelters and car-sharing at transit stations.
+Implement off-street sidewalks and multi-use paths that are comfortable for a wide array of users by providing separation from traffic.
+Conduct local activities to inform and promote the use of travel demand management strategies and services by transportation management associations/organizations and local travel demand management providers.
+Promote educational and promotional events to encourage bicycling and walking, such as Safe Routes to School.
+Reserve adequate rights-of-way in developing and redeveloping areas, as feasible, for pedestrian, bicycle, transit and roadway facilities.
+Expand mobility options within urban centers and other locally defined activity centers.
+Implement transportation improvements that enhance transit-oriented development opportunities.

-The region has prioritized transportation projects that include improved bicycle and pedestrian access.
+The region has prioritized transportation projects that include improved bicycle and pedestrian access. ▼ What is our vision? ▼

-Outcome 5: The transportation system is safe, reliable and well-maintained.
+Outcome 5: The transportation system is safe, reliable and wellmaintained.